AIR CONDITIONING SIZE AND YEAR

 This is the area where the data or information from above was obtained.
 The exterior portion of the AC system called the compressor.

 Congratulations on learning how to determine the age of an Air Conditioning Compressor.
 The air handler’s age is determined much the same way.
 The air handler is located within the interior of the residence most of the time it is in a closet, garage or attic area.
-This applies to the MAJORITY of AC units in SW Florida.
-Other types are present, but this will allow you to determine the age of many of the AC systems.
+This applies to the MAJORITY of AC units in

 How to determine the size (called tonnage) of an Air Conditioning system: